 Args:

-• quarterly (bool, optional): Whether to return the quarterly data or the annual data.
+• inflation_adjusted (bool, optional): Whether to return the inflation adjusted data.
+Defaults to False.

-• long_term (bool, optional): Whether to return the long term forecast or the short term forecast.
+• growth (bool, optional): Whether to return the growth data or the actual data.
+Defaults to False.

 • rounding (int | None, optional): The number of decimals to round the results to.
 Defaults to None.

-Returns: pd.DataFrame: A DataFrame containing the Gross Domestic Product forecast growth rates.
+Returns: pd.DataFrame: A DataFrame containing the Total Consumption

 As an example: